Relative Gieseker's problem on $F$-divided bundles: Abstract

 \section{Abstract}

-Let $f: X\to Y$ be a surjective morphism of normal projective varieties defined over an algebraically closed field of positive characteristic.
-We prove that if the induced map on \'etale fundamental groups is surjective then the corresponding map on $F$-divided fundamental groups is faithfully flat.
-We also prove an analogous result for isomorphisms.
+Let $f: X\to Y$ be a proper surjective morphism of varieties defined over an algebraically closed field of positive characteristic.
+We prove that if $f$ has geometrically connected fibers then the induced homomorphism of $F$-divided fundamental groups is faithfully flat.
+An important new ingredient in our proof is an analogue of B. Bhatt's and P. Scholze's descent theorem \cite[Theorem 1.3]{Bhatt-Scholze2017} for $F$-divided bundles.

+As a corollary, we prove that in general if $X$ is normal, $Y$ is smooth, both $X$ and $Y$ are projective, and the induced map on \'etale fundamental groups is surjective, then the corresponding homomorphism on $F$-divided fundamental groups is faithfully flat.
+We also establish an analogous result for isomorphisms.
 This generalizes and strengthens a recent result of X. Sun and L. Zhang \cite{Sun-Zhang2025}, which in turn generalized earlier results of H. Esnault and V. Mehta \cite{Esnault-Mehta2010} and I. Biswas, M. Kumar, and A. J. Parameswaran \cite{Biswas-Parameswaran-Kumar2025}.
-An important new ingredient in our proof is an analogue of B. Bhatt's and P. Scholze's descent theorem \cite[Theorem 1.3]{Bhatt-Scholze2017} for $F$-divided bundles.